andizimmerer/andizimmerer.github.io/content/posts/cpp-header-only-self-registering-types/index.md

   }

   static Shape* deserialize(std::istream& in) {
+    // Read the class identifier.
     std::string class_id;
     std::getline(in, class_id, '\0');

+    // Pick the correct deserialization function from the type registry
-    auto deserialize_func = type_registry[class_id];
+    // by looking at the class identifier. auto deserialize_func = type_registry[class_id];
     Shape* derived_object = deserialize_func(in);
     return derived_object;
   }

+  // Type registry which maps class identifiers to deserialization functions,
-  static std::map<std::string, Shape* (*)(std::istream&)> type_registry_;
+  // which produce an object of the corresponding derived class. static std::map<std::string, Shape* (*)(std::istream&)> type_registry_;
 };
 ```

-Nice, this looks quite good now!
-The deserialization function of the derived class doesn't even need to know that it is part of this weird problem! 😄
+Nice, this looks already quite good!
+Neither the serialization function nor the deserialization function of the derived class needs to know that they are part of this weird problem! 😄

-While this is already quite nice, one big open question is: how do we populate the `type_registry_`?
+While this is already quite nice, one big open question is: how do we _reliably_ populate the `type_registry_`?
-Of course, we can do this per hand... okay, just kidding 😆
+Of course, we can do this per hand and write down every derived class... okay, just kidding 😆
+As soon as someone implements a new derived class and forgets to alter the contents _at a different location_, we can't read the file anymore.

+We are dealing with a more general problem here.
+Remember when I said that the structure closely resembles the factory pattern?
 What we want is **self-registering types in a factory**!
-This is a more general problem, but also applies to our current situation.

 # Self-Registering Classes in a Factory

-Luckily, there were people out there who [already looked][bfilipek] at [this problem][sacko87].
+Luckily, there were people out there who [already looked][bfilipek] at [this problem][sacko87] in the past.
-While my solution is largely based on the ideas of these two sources, I go one step further: solve some problems in the previous approaches and also do it header-only!
+While this solution is largely based on the ideas of these two sources, I go one step further:
+Solve some problems from the previous approaches and also do it header-only!
+And you even get a complete and running example in the end for free!
 Excited?
+Let's get started!

 Okay, so the idea is to create a `static bool register_type(...)` function in the `Shape` class that can be called from the derived classes and adds one entry to the `type_registry`.